emlid/emlid-docs/docs/reach/common/reachview/index.md

     ### When Reach is connected to a Wi-Fi access point/router

     Your device must be connected to the same Wi-Fi network as Reach.
-Reach will show up as "Murata Manufacturing" device.
+Reach will show up as **Murata Manufacturing** device.

     <p style="text-align:center"><img src="img/reachview/introduction/fing.png" style="width: 500px;"/></p>

     #### Windows
-    Access ReachView by typing “http://reach.local” in your browser.
-If you have changed name of the device, please type “http://device_name.local”.
+    Access ReachView by typing **http://reach.local** in your browser.
+If you have changed name of the device, please type **http://device_name.local**.
 If the name could not be resolved:

     - Install Apple Bonjour (it is likely already installed on your system if you have iTunes or Skype).
     - Find the IP address using ["Zenmap"](https://nmap.org/zenmap/).

     #### OSX/Linux
-    Access ReachView by typing “http://reach.local” in your browser.
-If you have changed name of the device, please type “http://device_name.local”.
+    Access ReachView by typing **http://reach.local** in your browser.
+If you have changed name of the device, please type **http://device_name.local**.
 If the name could not be resolved:

     - Find the IP address using [“nmap”](https://nmap.org/).

     #### iOS
-    Access ReachView by typing “http://reach.local” in your browser.
-If you have changed name of the device, please type “http://device_name.local”.
+    Access ReachView by typing **http://reach.local** in your browser.
+If you have changed name of the device, please type **http://device_name.local**.
 If the name could not be resolved:

-    - Find the IP address using “Fing” app.
+    - Find the IP address using **Fing** app.

     #### Android
     Android does not support name resolution in local network.
 You will need to find the IP address:

-    - Find the IP address using “Fing” app.
+    - Find the IP address using **Fing** app.
-    - Use “Network Tools” app, it is also able to find Reach IP address when it is connected to your smartphone hotspot.
+    - Use **Network Tools** app, it is also able to find Reach IP address when it is connected to your smartphone hotspot.

     ### When your device is connected to Reach Hotspot